524D/compareMS2/README.md

 compareMS2 provides a very quick overview of large number of datasets to see if they cluster as expected or if there are outliers.
 Data of lower quality can thus be detected *before* running them through a data analysis pipeline and statistical analysis.
 It is not absolutely necessary to include all spectra in the analysis - major discrepancies should be detectable with ~1,000 spectra, if selected systematically.
 Similarly, compareMS2 can be used to determine the relative importance of factors in sample preparation and analysis, as shown in a [2016 paper](https://doi.org/10.1002/rcm.7494).

-In addition, compareMS2 collects metadata on each dataset (currently only the number of tandem mass spectra) for overlay on the hierarcical clustering or phylogenetic tree as a color.
+In addition, compareMS2 collects metadata on each dataset (by default the number of tandem mass spectra) and visualizes this on top of the hierarcical clustering or phylogenetic tree.

 ## 4. Acknowledgements